TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 **Changes**

 - **TWEAK**: The USA Laser Turret now burns infantry on kill.
 It still triggers the strong suicide explosion of the GLA Terrorist as per original design.
-- **TWEAK**: The USA Laser Crusader now burns infantry on kill.
+- **FEATURE**: The USA Laser Crusader now burns infantry on kill.
 It triggers the new weak crush explosion of the GLA Terrorist.
-- **TWEAK**: The Point Defense Laser of the USA Paladin now burns infantry on kill.
+- **FEATURE**: The Point Defense Laser of the USA Paladin now burns infantry on kill.
 It triggers the new weak crush explosion of the GLA Terrorist.

 **Links**